KazanExpress/frontend-test-task/README_EN.md

   - Business-logic;
   - And yes, jQuery/React/Lodash/Underscore/Bootstrap are also banned!
 - Code documentation using JSDoc;
-- Complete application bundle must be below **50 KB** (sum of all files loaded by the browser, including vendor libraries, gzipped);
+- Complete application bundle must be below **50 KB** (sum of all files loaded by the browser, excluding pictures and SVGs);
 - Final application bundle must work using ES6-modules via `<script type="module">`;
 - [Source-Maps](https://developer.mozilla.org/en-US/docs/Tools/Debugger/How_to/Use_a_source_map) for the bundled app and an instruction on how to use them;
 - Full keyboard control support, using hot-keys;